lucka-me/potori/README.md

 <p align=center>
     Portal Submission Checker for Ingress<br/>
     <strong>Due to Google's policy, the demo page could not work until the OAuth page is verified.</strong><br/>
-    You can clone the repository to your computer and replace the API key and Client ID with your own and host it.
+    You can clone the repository to your computer, <a href="https://developers.google.com/gmail/api/quickstart/js" title="Browser Quickstart | Gmail API | Google Developers">replace the API key and Client ID with your own</a> and host it.
 </p>

 ## Description